ADA-GWU/2024-a1-db-migration-alizadeht/README.md

 ### 3. Run
    There are 3 files in this repository: tablecreation.sql (1st step of the process), migration.sql (2nd step), and rollback.sql (last step).
-   You can run SQL scripts in the command prompt or the Postgres app.
+   There are bunch of ways to run the script: You can run SQL scripts in the command prompt or the Postgres app.
+   1st way: you can copy paste the scripts in the right order.
+In this case, you just have to enter to the command prompt or Postgres app.

+   2nd way: in command prompt of postgres, you can write following code:

+   **\i pathofsqlscript**

+   **e.g: \i /Users/turalalizada/Desktop/Production\&OperationManagement/2024-a1-db-migration-alizadeht/migration.sql**